 What To Expect If You Are Contacted By Or Sued by LVNV Funding, LLC?

 If LVNV Funding cannot reach you or you refuse to pay, their collection activity often escalates to filing a lawsuit, seeking a judgment to recover the debt.
-Debt buying collection agencies like LVNV file lawsuits in district court hoping to get a default judgment against you.
+Debt‑buyer cases may be filed in Justice Court or county/district court, depending on the amount and circumstances.
+Our attorneys appear regularly in both Justice Courts and county/district courts across Texas defending consumers against LVNV.

 Bottom line: If LVNV Funding sues you, don’t ignore it.
-Responding promptly and hiring an experienced attorney can make a significant difference in your outcome.
+Responding promptly and hiring a knowledgeable attorney can make a significant difference in your outcome.
+The sooner you contact Warren & Migliaccio, the more options we typically have to protect you.

 Weaknesses of Debt Collection Lawsuits